oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/monitoring-kubernetes/monitoring-with-prometheus-lab.md

 We can see what annotations there would be on the pod with kubectl (this works even if you setup the annotations using the deployment yaml file).

-Example only, do not run this:
+This lists the pod annotations - Example only, do not run this:

 ```
 $  kubectl get pod storefront-588b4d69db-w244b -o jsonpath="{.metadata..annotations}"